-Eastward travel (because the internal rhythm is slightly longer than 24h, so lengthening the day after westward travel is easier).
+Eastward travel is worse because the internal rhythm is slightly longer than 24 hours.
+Therefore, lengthening the day after westward travel is easier.

 84. What are brain waves?

-It is the billions of impulses that pass through the brain continuously show up on monitoring equipment.
+Impulses that continuously pass through the brain and show up on monitoring equipment

 85. What does EEG stand for?